 The OSHA Log of Work-Related Injuries and Illnesses (Form 300), Summary (Form 300A), and Instructions can be found at here.

-Employers must submit their 2022 Form 300A data to OSHA if they have 250 or more employees or have 20–249 employees and are in certain high-risk industries.
+Employers must submit their 2023 Form 300A data to OSHA if they have 250 or more employees or have 20–249 employees and are in certain high-risk industries.
 Employers must send this data electronically, using OSHA’s online Injury Tracking Application (ITA).
 The deadline to submit the report is March 2 for the prior calendar year's forms.

 The electronic reporting requirements are based on the size of the establishment (how many employees are at the physical location), not how many employees are in the entire company.

 Employers that are covered by a State Plan that has not yet adopted its own state rule must also use the ITA to send their data electronically.

 Employers that meet any of the following criteria DO NOT have to send their Form 300A information to OSHA: